Aline MacMahon: Early life

 MacMahon was born in McKeesport, Pennsylvania, the only child of William Marcus MacMahon and Jennie (née Simon) MacMahon.
 Her father was a telegraph operator, arbitrage broker, and writer/editor in the Munsey publishing company, including their flagship publication, Munsey's Magazine.
+Her father had Scottish and Irish ancestry, while her mother had Russian-Jewish ancestry.

 Aline's parents had married on July 14, 1898, in Columbus, Ohio.
 Her father died on September 6, 1931.
 Her mother, an avid bell collector, died in 1984 at the age of 106.

 MacMahon appeared on stage as early as 1905.
 That year the family moved to Brooklyn from McKeesport, and Aline's mother began training her in the art of elocution.
 Soon Aline was performing at local churches and festivals where she recited poems and played the violin.
-By 1908 she was well known enough to attract the attention of the The Brooklyn Daily Eagle, which reported "a series of songs and dances by Aline MacMahon" to be performed at St. Jude's Church in Brooklyn.
+By 1908 she was well known enough to attract the attention of The Brooklyn Daily Eagle, which reported "a series of songs and dances by Aline MacMahon" to be performed at St. Jude's Church in Brooklyn.

 Although she had been earning handsome wages for many years on New York's so-called Strawberry Circuit, MacMahon made her true professional debut in 1914 with a program of readings, recitations, and singing at New York's McAlpin Hotel.